Get free recipes + tips, plus my complimentary Herb Guide

 Yes!
 I Want This

-Watermelon-Basil Flavored Water
+Watermelon Basil Flavored Water

-Watermelon-Basil Flavored Water
+Watermelon Basil Flavored Water

 Photo by Deb Lindsey for The Washington Post

-This beautiful, blush beverage is ideal for summer weekend gatherings when you want a super-quenching drink that is both healthful and elevated.
+This beautiful, blush watermelon basil beverage is ideal for summer weekend gatherings when you want a super-quenching drink that is both healthful and elevated.
 Make Ahead: The mixture can be refrigerated up to 2 days in advance; re-stir before serving.

 Ingredients